flappysquirrel/fluentfox/README.md

 I will check this often.

-anyone should be able to make changes to this repository.
+anyone will be able to make changes to this repository.

 How to install